 One way to prevent surprises from springing up is to know as much as you can about the home.
-Read up on everything there is.
+Read up on everything there is like the Property Buying Process.
 Ask questions.
 That way, you’ve got background details you can work with.
 This is also a solid piece of advice for dealing with the home buying process.
 Know as much as you can so you won’t be taken in by scams.
 Knowing what’s ahead, what steps you need to take, also helps you confidently navigate the process with as much confidence and calm as you can muster.

 Choose a central location

 The Malay Mail Online makes this suggestion.
 Make sure it’s a short distance away from where you work or from major transportation hubs and communication infrastructure.
 This can save you a lot of commuting stress and travel costs.
 By investing in a conveniently located home, you can also look forward to your property appreciating in value a few years down the road.

 Free Malaysia Today offers this advice.
 That way, you know what you’re entitled to.
 Better yet, hire a good real estate lawyer to help you review the legal document.
 This way, you can be sure everything’s as it should be.
 You won’t have to worry about legal loopholes causing problems later on.
 Can’t seem to understand a term or condition?
 With a lawyer, you won’t have to worry that you’re missing on out an important detail.
 You can ask as many questions as you need to clarify an issue and set your mind to rest.